Published: 5th April 2022

 What do you prefer?

 Over the years, many books have been brought to the big screen.
-From C. S. Lewis’ The Chronicles of Narnia to Roald Dahl’s James and the Giant Peach.
+From Soman Chainani’s The School for Good and Evil to Louisa May Alcott’s Little Women.

 We’ve rounded up a few iconic book-to-film releases.
-All of these family-friendly films are rated either U, PG, 12A or 12 and we’ve included the ratings info, so you can choose what’s right for you.
+All of these family-friendly films are rated either U, PG, 12A or 12 and we’ve included the content advice, so you can choose what’s right for you.

 Contains mild rude humour and very mild comic threat